berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 ![](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcQzrLHmk190OIaf1
 -xqLtrpW-BYa-yWwYHL58ZZBqQw6AVbqSZ2qw)

+### Special Forms: Sentences and Words
-  * For quoted expressions, `mc-eval` returns the expression that was quoted.
+For quoted expressions, `mc-eval` returns the expression that was quoted.

 Recall that the Scheme parser automatically transforms the expression `'(some text here)` into the expression pair `(quote (some text here))`.